lammps/lammps/doc/src/package.rst

 For the INTEL package, the default is Nphi = 1 and the option defaults are omp = 0, mode = mixed, lrt = no, balance = -1, tpc = 4,
-tptask = 240.
-The default ghost option is determined by the pair style being used.
+tptask = 240, pppm_table = yes.
+The default ghost option is determined
+by the pair style being used.
 This value is output to the screen in the offload report at the end of each run.
 Note that all of these settings, except "omp" and "mode", are ignored if LAMMPS was not built with Xeon Phi co-processor support.
 These settings are made automatically if the "-sf intel" :doc:`command-line switch <Run_options>` is used.
 If it is not used, you must invoke the package intel command in your input script or via the "-pk intel" :doc:`command-line switch <Run_options>`.

 For the KOKKOS package, the option defaults for GPUs are neigh = full, neigh/qeq = full, newton = off, binsize for GPUs = 2x LAMMPS default